Skip to main content

 When it comes to advanced vaporizers and their accompanying accessories, one of the most common (yet confusing) terms that gets tossed around is "coils."

-What coils refer to is the heating mechanism within the atomizer, cartomizer, or clearomizer.
-Every device made to hold e-liquid has a coil configuration, and regardless of what kind or style it is, it will be either a single or dual coil.
-Heating coils are looped resistance heating alloy wire, and in a single, you have one coil, and in a dual there are two.
-As you are probably aware, there are endless varieties of tanks, but what it all comes down to single coil vs dual coil.
+Coils refer to the heating mechanism within the atomizer, cartomizer, or clearomizer.
+Every device made to hold e-liquid has a coil configuration, and regardless of the kind or style, it will be either a single or dual coil.
+Heating coils are looped resistance heating alloy wire, and in a single coil setup, you have one coil, whereas in a dual coil setup, there are two.
+As you are probably aware, there are endless varieties of tanks, but what it comes down to is single coil vs. dual coil.

-Like anything, it’s all about your personal preference.
-Both configurations are good, they both have advantages and disadvantages, and depending on what you want from the performance, one will suit your tastes better.
-The following are the pros and cons of each type.
+Like anything, it's all about your personal preference.
+Both configurations have advantages and disadvantages, and depending on what you expect from performance, one will suit your tastes better.
+Here are the pros and cons of each type.

-1 coil, with one end connected to a positive-charged terminal, the other end connected to a negative-charged terminal.
+A single coil consists of one coil, with one end connected to a positive-charged terminal and the other end connected to a negative-charged terminal.
 The e-cigarette battery sends a charge of electricity to the coil, which heats the e-liquid until vaporization.

 Single Coil Pros: